 Growing up, whenever we had chicken katsu, Tonkatsu, or korokke, we always had the Bulldog brand sauce along with it.
 And you know what?
 I never liked it. *gasp* I know.
 My brothers would pour a bunch on, and I would just very lightly put a few drops on mine.
 Weird kid.
 I also didn’t like to dip my fries in ketchup.

 Well, I dip my fries in ketchup now, but I like to make my own sauce.
 It’s super simple to make and keep at home and it makes a great chicken katsu sauce.

-This sauce can be used for soooo many more things than just tonkatsu.
+This sauce can be used for soooo many more things than just Tonkatsu.
 Try it out as a chicken katsu sauce recipe or the next time you make your favorite fried food!
 Or you can try non fried food.
-It is a great alternative to barbecue sauce.
 I haven’t tried dipping veggies in it, but I could see it working!